alae-touba/software-engineering-notes/java-ee-spring/readme.md

 This is a full example of OneToOne.

-We will have two tables:\
+We will have two tables, the schema of the tables will be as follow in the DB:\
 **instructors** (id, first_name, last_name, email, instructor_detail_id) \
 **instructors_details**(id, youtube_channel, hobby)

 a constructor has a constructor detail and each instructor detail belongs to only one instructor => OneToOne.

-instructor_detail_id is a foreign key that references the instructor's detail in the instructor_detail table
+instructor_detail_id is a foreign key that references the instructor's detail in the instructor_detail table (**instructor_detail_id** is a **foreign key** that **references** the the **id** column that is the **primary key** in the instructors_details table)

 This a unidirectional OneToOne, meaning that we only can go from instructor to instructor's detail

+we are going to see how to:
+* create instructor and its instructor detail
+* create just an instructor without its intructor detail
+* create instructor detail for an existing instructor
+* remove instructor (will also remove instructor detail because of cascading delete)
+* remove instructor detail
+* update instructor
+* update instructor detail
+    * directly by PK
+    * from instructor

 * create a maven quick start project